appcues/appcues-react-native-module/README.md

-# appcues-react-native-sdk
+# appcues-react-native-module

-Appcues React Native SDK
+Native Module to bridge the native Appcues SDKs in a React Native application.

 ## Setup